 Swung my arms like a dove feverishly fleeing a snake,

 Spread wide the knees like an Anzu bird with eyes lifted toward the mountain.
-(Kramer, 286)
+(Lines 36-45; Kramer, 286)

 The run certainly accomplished its objective, since Shulgi was associated with the event, and with great stamina, in later chronicles.
-His courage and determination were also praised because his run took place in the midst of a great storm.
-His inscription continues:
+His courage and determination were also praised because his run took place in the midst of a terrible storm.
+The Praise Poem continues:

 On that day the storm howled, the tempest swirled/The North Wind and the South Wind roared violently/Lighting devoured in heaven alongside the seven winds/The deafening storm made the earth tremble.
-(Kramer, 287)
+(Lines 60-63; Kramer, 287)

 Could he really have done it?
 An earlier generation of Assyriologists thought the achievement impossible, dismissing it as fiction.
 More recent consideration, however, suggests otherwise.
 An article in the Journal of Sport History quotes two relevant records: `During the first forty-eight hours of the 1985 Sydney to Melbourne footrace, Greek ultra-marthoner Yannis Kouros completed 287 miles.
 This impressive distance was accomplished without pausing for sleep.'
 In the 1970's a British athlete running on a track completed 100 miles in a time of eleven hours and thirty-one minutes.
 There is no reason to believe that the Sumerians were any less athletically able.
 Theirs was, after all, a far more physical world than is ours: speed, strength, and stamina would have been much more important to them that they are to us.
 (157)